fwouts/react-screenshot-test/README.md

 ## CSS support

-Because of how it's built, `react-screenshot-test` does not support CSS imports.
-However, libraries such as Emotion and Styled Components are supported.
+CSS-in-JS libraries such as Emotion and Styled Components are supported.

+However, CSS imports are mocked out by Jest, which means that `react-screenshot-test` cannot support them.

 | CSS technique                                          | Supported |
 | ------------------------------------------------------ | --------- |